-Provisions: Provisions are recognised when the Partnership has an obligation in respect of a past event, it is more likely than not that payment (or a non-cash settlement) will be required to settle the obligation and where the amount can be reliably estimated.
+Provisions: Provisions are recognised when the Group has an obligation in respect of a past event, it is more likely than not that payment (or a non-cash settlement) will be required to settle the obligation and where the amount can be reliably estimated.
 Provisions are discounted when the time value of money is considered material.

-Employee benefits: The Partnership has a scheme to provide up to six months paid leave after 25 years' service (long leave).
+Employee benefits: The Group has a scheme to provide up to six months paid leave after 25 years' service (long leave).
 The cost of providing the benefits under the scheme is determined using the projected unit credit actuarial valuation method.
-The current service cost is included within operating profit in the consolidated income statement.
-The financing elements of long leave are included in finance costs in the consolidated income statement.
-Actuarial gains or losses are taken directly to the consolidated income statement.
+The current service cost is included within operating profit in the Consolidated income statement.
+The financing elements of long leave are included in finance costs in the Consolidated income statement.
+Actuarial gains or losses are taken directly to the Consolidated income statement.

 Provisions: As the provision for liabilities under the long leave scheme is assessed on an actuarial basis, estimates are required for the appropriate discount rate, staff turnover, salary increases and inflation.
-Significant movements in these assumptions could cause a material adjustment to the carrying amount of
+Significant movements in these assumptions could cause a material adjustment to the carrying amount of the provision.

-Provisions Long leave £m Customer refunds £m Insurance claims £m Reorganisation £m Other £m Total £m At 27 January 2018 1 (139.6) (39.4) (25.0) (30.2) (56.4) (290.6) Charged to income statement (14.1) (34.3) (8.0) (27.2) (8.2) (91.8) Released to income statement 4.8 0.8 5.8 35.3 46.7 Utilised 7.1 39.4 7.3 27.1 7.8 88.7 At 26 January 2019 (141.8) (34.3) (24.9) (24.5) (21.5) (247.0) Of which: Current (35.9) (34.3) (9.8) (24.4) (7.9) (112.3) Non-current (105.9) (15.1) (0.1) (13.6) (134.7)
+Long leave Customer refunds Insurance Reorganisation Other Total Provisions £m £m claims £m £m £m £m At 27 January 2018 1 (139.6) (39.4) (25.0) (30.2) (56.4) (290.6) Charged to income statement (14.1) (34.3) (8.0) (27.2) (8.2) (91.8) Released to income statement 4.8 - 0.8 5.8 35.3 46.7 Utilised 7.1 39.4 7.3 27.1 7.8 88.7 At 26 January 2019 (141.8) (34.3) (24.9) (24.5) (21.5) (247.0) Of which: Current (35.9) (34.3) (9.8) (24.4) (7.9) (112.3) Non-current (105.9) (15.1) (0.1) (13.6) (134.7)

-The Partnership has a long leave scheme, open to all Partners, which provides up to six months paid leave after 25 years' service.
+The Group has a long leave scheme, open to all Partners, which provides up to six months paid leave after 25 years' service.
 There is no proportional entitlement for shorter periods of service.
-The provision for the liabilities under the scheme is assessed on an actuarial basis, reflecting Partners' expected service profiles, and using economic assumptions consistent with those used for the Partnership's retirement benefits (note 6.1), with the exception of the real discount rate, where a rate appropriate to the shorter duration of the long leave liability is used, so as to accrue the cost over Partners' service periods.
+The provision for the liabilities under the scheme is assessed on an actuarial basis, reflecting Partners' expected service profiles, and using economic assumptions consistent with those used for the Group's retirement benefits (note 6.1), with the exception of the real discount rate, where a rate appropriate to the shorter duration of the long leave liability is used, so as to accrue the cost over Partners' service periods.

-Provisions for customer refunds reflect the Partnership's expected liability for returns of goods sold based on experience of rates of return.
+Provisions for customer refunds reflect the Group's expected liability for returns of goods sold based on experience of rates of return.

-Provisions for insurance claims are in respect of the Partnership's employer's, public and vehicle third party liability insurances and extended warranty products.
+Provisions for insurance claims are in respect of the Group's employers, public and vehicle third party liability insurances and extended warranty products.

-Provisions for insurance claims are based on reserves held in the Partnership's captive insurance company, JLP Insurance Limited.
+Provisions for insurance claims are based on reserves held in the Group's captive insurance company, JLP Insurance Limited.
 These reserves are established using independent actuarial assessments wherever possible, or a reasonable assessment based on past claims experience.